nikdelgado/metatemplate/README.md

  2. Add Poetry to your PATH `export PATH="$HOME/.local/bin:$PATH"`
  3. Reload your shell configuration
  4. Verify the installation `poetry --version`

- Note: If you get an SSL: CERTIFICATE_VERIFY_FAILED error, install the latest certificates for your version of Python (MacOS): `/Applications/Python\ 3.XX/Install\ Certificates.command`

 ### Setting up Poetry Environment